proteneer/timemachine/README.md

 ## Features

 1. Nonbonded softcore potentials are implemented via 4D decoupling.
-2. Analytical first order derivatives of the potential with respect to the coordinates, forcefield parameters, and lambda
+2. Computes derivatives of the observables with respect to forcefield parameters.
-3. vjp support for backpropping system derivatives into forcefield derivatives.
+3. Equilibrium and non-equilibrium free energy estimates.

 ## Deficiencies